DillonSteyl/SCIE1000/Week 4/loop_introduction_1.md

 Take special note of this line in the program: `i = i + 1`.
 This line of code simply increments the value of `i`.
 Without this line of code, the loop would continue forever, continuously printing "Count: 1".
 This is because nothing in the loop would change the value of i, and the *while condition* `i <= 5` would never be false!
 You must always have a way to end a while loop.

-**Task:** Modify the following program so that it prints the squares of all the numbers from 1 to 4.
+**Task:** Modify this program so that it prints the squares of all the numbers from 1 to 4.
 Your output should be:
 ```
 1 squared: 1
 2 squared: 4